nsbawden/nsbawden.github.io/_posts/2020-04-05-travel-by-yes-homestead.md

 ---
 layout: posts
-title:  "Homestead - Travel By Yes"
+title:  "Homesteading - Travel By Yes"
 ---

 Today I was inspired by `Natalie Kinsey` to locate our old assets and tools from the `travelbyyes.com website` and create a *homestead* for them on github.
 Now all those *old things* will live on forever in the cloud.